Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-II.md

 ---
 >
->-  Create a list containing Uniprot ACs extracted from a FASTA file.
+>-  Create a list containing Uniprot ACs extracted from a FASTA file
->-   Print the list.
+>-   Print the list
+>
 ---

 <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-II.solutions.md#solution-to-challenge-2">solution to Challenge #1<a/>